 If you have concerns about your child you should speak to your child’s class teacher first.
-Depending on the outcome of these discussions you may have follow up meetings with the school’s SENCo.
+Depending on the outcome of these discussions you may have follow up meetings with the school’s SENDCo.

-Roles and Responsibilities of the Special Needs Co-ordinator (SENCO)
+Roles and Responsibilities of the Special Needs & Disabilities Co-Ordinator (SENDCo)

-Our SENCO is responsible for the operation of the Special Educational Needs Policy and the co-ordination of specific provision to support individual children with SEND.
+Our SENDCo is responsible for the operation of the Special Educational Needs & Disabilities Policy and the co-ordination of specific provision to support individual children with SEND.

-The SENCo liaises with staff to monitor pupil progress and to plan further interventions where progress is slower than expected.
+The SENDCo liaises with staff to monitor pupil progress and to plan further interventions where progress is slower than expected.

-The SENCo has regular contact with a wide range of external agencies that are able to give more specialised advice.
+The SENDCo has regular contact with a wide range of external agencies that are able to give more specialised advice.

-If you have any concerns regarding SEND matters do not hesitate to speak initially with the class teacher who will liaise with the SENCo.
+If you have any concerns regarding SEND matters do not hesitate to speak initially with the class teacher who will liaise with the SENDCo.

-The Head Teacher is responsible for the day to day management of all aspects of the school, including the provision made for pupils with SEN.
+The Head Teacher is responsible for the day to day management of all aspects of the school, including the provision made for pupils with SEND.

 Roles and Responsibilities of the SEND Governor

 This governor is responsible for supporting the school to evaluate and develop quality and impact of provision for pupils with SEND across the school.